Controlling a LED Matrix

 This example is based on the Pixelblaze Output Expander (PBOE) JBang example.
 Make sure to check out the PBOE example, so you fully understand how to set up and use JBang, and connect and control a LED strip via a PBOE.

-As with each JBang example, we need to define the first script line and the dependencies, one in this case, and we need to include the helper-source.
-This example also needs some more imports.
+As with each JBang example, we need to define the first script line and the dependencies, one in this case, and we need to include the helper-sources.
+This example also needs some more imports, and we do a static import of the ImageHelper methods, so we can easily use them in the code.

 ///usr/bin/env jbang "$0" "$@" ; exit $?